auzhangLABS/deployment3.1/incident_report.md

 ### Report Prepared by: Aubrey Zhang

-#### Date and Time of Incident: 9/20/2023 at about 8:00 pm
+#### Date and Time of Incident: 9/20/2023 at approximately 8:00 pm

-1. Reason of the Incident:
+#### Reason for the Incident:
-   - The incident was caused by a new hire that was tasked with updating the URL shortener.
-The new hire committed to version 2 of the GitHub repository.
-Since it utilized the webhook, it automatically triggers build, tests, and deploys to the main production server.
-This replaces the working version 1 with the nonworking version 2
+   - The incident was caused by a deployment error during an update to the URL shortener application.
+A new hire updated the URL shorter, committing changes within the URL shortener application to the GitHub repository.
+This act triggers a build and deploy process with Jenkins, that replaces the working version with the nonworking version.

-2. Incident Length:
+#### Incident Length:
-   - Est. 10 mins
+   - Approximately.
+10 mins
+   - Temporary disruption in the URL shortener service

-3. Steps to resolve the incident:
+#### Steps to resolve the incident:
-   - We quickly roll back to the previous working version and push that into the main production server.
+   - Quicky, rolled back to the previous version of the URL shortener.
+   - Start an investigation into the root cause of Version 2 failure.

-4. Incident resolved:
+#### Incident resolved:
-   - The incident has been resolved and we are looking into why version 2 failed.
+   - The incident has been resolved, with services restored back to working version 1.

-5. How to prevent it from happening again?
+#### How to prevent it from happening again?
-   - We should prevent new hires from getting access to the main production server.
+   - Implement control policies to limit access to production servers, especially for new hires.
-   - Have a chain of command to double check work
+   - Establish a chain of command to set a peer review process for critical deployments.
+   - Ensure deployment works within the staging environment through testing.